-The Ministry of Finance and Economic Development is a government organ which administers the country's fiscal and financial aspects through its respective departments.
+The Ministry of Finance and Economic Development, or the Ministry of Finance and Economic Planning, is a government organ which administers the country's fiscal and financial aspects through its respective departments.
 It has various organs administered by different personnel and these include among other the Reserve Bank of Zimbabwe and the Zimbabwe National Statistics Agency.
 The ministry is currently headed by Mthuli Ncube of the Zimbabwe African National Union Patriotic Front (ZANU PF) ruling party in the country.

 - Tichaendepi Masaya (1980–1985)